operatorai/modelstore/examples/README.md

-# Model Store Examples
+# modelstore examples

-This directory contains examples of training models and storing them into a model store.
+This directory contains examples of training models and storing them into a model store over different types of storage.

-* `examples-by-ml-model` iterates over all of the supported ML frameworks and all of the supported storage types.
+The Python script in `examples-by-ml-model` iterates over all of the supported ML frameworks and all of the supported storage types.
 For each pair, it trains a model, uploads it to storage, and then downloads/loads it back.

-* `examples-by-storage` iterates over all of the supported storage types.
-For each one, it trains two models (using scikit-learn and xgboost) and uploads them to storage, downloads them back, and demos other functionality like listing all of the model versions that are available and creating/setting model states.
+The bash script `cli-examples` has exaples of how to run `python -m modelstore` commands.

 ## Pre-requisites